ropensci/rix/cran-comments.md

-## 04-09-2025 Submission, version 0.17.1
+## 04-09-2025 Submission, version 0.17.1 second attempt

-R CMD check using R-devel with win-builder:
+First submission resulted in this note:

 ```
 Found the following (possibly) invalid URLs:
   URL: https://matrix.to/#/#r:nixos.org
 ```

-This url is however correct.
+This url is however correct, but replacing the second `#` with %23 solved it.
-Nothing on other platforms.

 ## 24-04-2025 Submission, version 0.16.0